Monika-81/padel-pals/README.md

 #### **Edit Post**
 <details>
-To edit the forum post or play event, the user can either find their post through the forum posts or find a list of the users own posts on their profile page and navigate to the post from their (more information on the profile page, see below).
+To edit the forum post or play event, the user can either find their post through the forum posts or find a list of the user's own posts on their profile page and navigate to the post from their (more information on the profile page, see below).
 The fields are prepopulated with the content of the post the user wishes to edit.

 <br>
 <br>